kelvinwongg/yapi/README.md

 # YAPI
-A single declarative yaml document crud api cms framwork, or whatever
+A zero-configuration, single declarative YAML document, HTTP CRUD API framwork.

-# Preface
+# Story
 You want to quickly setup a API endpoint for some data.
 There are many ways and frameworks that does that.
 But the problem is, as a professional developer, you want to work straight into the business, not spending your life for a repetitive story from every frameworks that come across:

 > You've spending weeks or months on learning a new framwork, reading its documentations, testing and playing along.
 Then, for the deliverable, you write a RESTful endpoint that simply do CRUD operations from a database.